webplatform/docs/concepts/programming/javascript/closures/index.md

 In this example, we have defined a function <code>makeAdder(x)</code> which takes a single argument <code>x</code> and returns a new function.
 The function it returns takes a single argument <code>y</code>, and returns the sum of <code>x</code> and <code>y</code>.

-In essence, <code>makeAdder</code> is a function factory — it creates functions which can add a specific value to their argument.
-In the above example we use our function factory to create two new functions — one that adds 5 to its argument, and one that adds 10.
+In essence, <code>makeAdder</code> is a function factory &mdash; it creates functions which can add a specific value to their argument.
+In the above example we use our function factory to create two new functions &mdash; one that adds 5 to its argument, and one that adds 10.

 <code>add5</code> and <code>add10</code> are both closures.
 They share the same function body definition, but store different environments.
 In <code>add5</code>'s environment, <code>x</code> is 5.
 As far as <code>add10</code> is concerned, <code>x</code> is 10.

 ==Practical closures==

-That's the theory out of the way — but are closures actually useful?
+That's the theory out of the way &mdash; but are closures actually useful?
 Let's consider their practical implications.
 A closure lets you associate some data (the environment) with a function that operates on that data.
 This has obvious parallels to object oriented programming, where objects allow us to associate some data (the object's properties) with one or more methods.

 Consequently, you can use a closure anywhere that you might normally use an object with only a single method.

 Situations where you might want to do this are particularly common on the web.
-Much of the code we write in web JavaScript is event-based — we define some behavior, then attach it to an event that is triggered by the user (such as a click or a keypress).
+Much of the code we write in web JavaScript is event-based &mdash; we define some behavior, then attach it to an event that is triggered by the user (such as a click or a keypress).
 Our code is generally attached as a callback: a single function which is executed in response to the event.

 Here's a practical example: suppose we wish to add some buttons to a page that adjust the text-size.
 One way of doing this is to specify the font-size of the body element in pixels, then set the size of the other elements on the page (such as headers) using the relative em unit: